SivaaB/SivaaB/README.md

 </h2>
 <img src="https://gpvc.arturio.dev/SivaaB" alt="profile views">
 My name is Sivaa, an Undergraduate Computer Science Student at BITS Pilani. 🎓👨🏾‍💻<br>
-The Cloud and DevOps niche has always fascinated me, apart from that I bike and play badminton in my free time. 🚴🏽🏸 Let's connect, cheers. :)
+The Cloud and DevOps niche has always fascinated me, apart from that I bike and play badminton in my free time. 🚴🏽🏸<br>
+Let's connect, cheers. :)

 ## 🛠️ Skills and Technologies: